ImplFerris/microbit-book/src/temperature-sensor/irqs-struct.md

 But this does not match what Temp::new expects.
 It expects a Binding for the TEMP interrupt.
 So the compiler will give an error.

----

-Phew... this is exactly why I showed you the full working code first, before diving into how all this works.